marco-vrinssen/LargeFishingModel/README.md

 ## Usage
 - Find a location with no other fishers as other bobbers will confuse the bot.
-- Navigate to the folder where the script is with `cd pathtofolder`.
+- Navigate to the folder where the script is with `cd /path/to/your/folder`.
 - Start the script with `python baitmaster.py` and enjoy.
 - Use your default audio output device.
 You cannot listen to other audio while botting.
 No further changes needed.
 - If you are having issues with bobber detection due to resolution or other differences,